-Repossession will be a last resort to alleviating anti-social behaviour and will only be used when all the above measures where appropriate have been exhausted.
-If all appropriate methods of trying to resolve the problem have failed, Ochil View will take eviction action against a tenant responsible for persistent and serious anti-social behaviour.
+Repossession will be a last resort to alleviating antisocial behaviour and will only be used when all the above measures where appropriate have been exhausted.
+If all appropriate methods of trying to resolve the problem have failed, Ochil View will take eviction action against a tenant responsible for persistent and serious antisocial behaviour.

 Section 16 of the Housing (Scotland) Act 2001 sets out the various grounds in which the landlord has the right to take action to recover possession.
-There are a number of grounds that relate to anti-social behaviour.
+There are grounds that relate to antisocial behaviour.

 The 2001 Act sets out specific criteria which the courts must take into account.
 Essentially, the decision to evict must be subjected to the test of reasonableness.
-The court must have due regard for the points listed below before awarding a decree for eviction in anti-social behaviour cases:
+The court must have due regard for the points listed below before awarding a decree for eviction in antisocial behaviour cases:

-- The nature, frequency and duration of the alleged conduct; - The extent to which the conduct is or was a consequence of acts or omissions of persons other than the tenant member; - The effect that the conduct had, is having and is likely to have on any person other than the tenant member; and

-• Any action taken by the landlord, before raising proceedings, with a view to securing the cessation of that conduct.
+- The nature, frequency and duration of the alleged conduct - The extent to which the conduct is or was a consequence of acts or omissions of persons other than the tenant member - The effect that the conduct had, is having and is likely to have on any person other than the tenant member; and - Any action taken by the landlord, before raising proceedings, with a view to securing the cessation of that conduct.